adambiser/imf-creator/README.md

 # IMF Creator

-The software create IMF music files to be used in classic ID and Apogee games such as Wolfenstein 3D and Commander Keen.
+A program to create IMF music used by several classic ID and Apogee games such as Wolfenstein 3D and Commander Keen.

 ## Getting Started